sebzuloaga/React-Tutorial/README.md

 for(let i = 0; i < fullForecast.length +1 ; i++){

-     //As mentioned before, on the last iteration (when index is equal to 40 we will need to do something special so we will
+     //As mentioned before, on the last iteration (when index is equal to 40 we will
-     // have an if statement to check for this and make sure that we leave it empty for now. if( i === 40){
+     //need to do something special so we will have an if statement to check for this and make
+     //sure that we leave it empty for now.

+     if( i === 40){

           }else{
-              // For any other run at the loop that is not 40, we need to get the date of the current forecast for index i
+              // For any other run at the loop that is not 40, we need to get
-              // We do this in the same way as before, but now instead of the first item on the array we check for fullForecast[i]
+              //the date of the current forecast for index i.
+We do this in the same
+              //way as before, but now instead of the first item on the array we check
+              //for fullForecast[i]

               let currentDateTime = fullForecast[i].date.split(" ");
               let currentDay = currentDateTime[0];

-              //Here we check if the day set at the beginning is the same as the day of the current forecast and log the result
+              //Here we check if the day set at the beginning is the same as the day
-              // If the days are different, then we have crossed over to the forecasts of another day and we need to aknowledge
+              //of the current forecast and log the result.
+If the days are different,
+              //then we have crossed over to the forecasts of another day and we need to aknowledge
               // this by chanding the day variable to the currentDay

               if (currentDay === day) {